DarkPlayerr/Dell-Latitude-5490-OpenCore/README.md

 - [X] USB ports
 - [X] Keyboard + fn keys
 - [X] Trackpad
-  - PHYSICAL BUTTONS ARE NOT WORKING
+  - Physical buttons are not working.
+You will have to set up "tap to click" in System Preferences / Trackpad
 - [X] Bluetooth
 - [X] Wifi
-- [X] Handoff / Continuity / Sidecar
+- [X] Handoff / Continuity / (wired) Sidecar
+  - Sidecar it a hit and miss, not very reliable
 - [X] iMessages / Facetime
-- [X] Dual Boot
+- [X] Dual Boot with Windows 10
 - [X] MacOS Catalina

 ### What is not working
 - [ ] Sound through headphone jack
 - [ ] SD Reader
 - [ ] Trackpoint
+- [ ] Trackpad buttons
 - [ ] MacOS Big Sur Beta

-### What I don't have tested yet
+### What I haven't tested yet
 - [ ] Video + audio output though HDMI